Junta calls burning deaths “fake news” as Dontaw buries its children

 “These kinds of experiences only happened to us after the coup.”

-Villagers further revealed that, alongside the ten men burned by the military, a 61-year-old woman was found stabbed to death in the betel field.
+Villagers further revealed that, alongside the ten men burned by the military, a 61-year-old woman was found to have been shot dead in the betel field.
 Two men who had been watering the field were also said to have been tortured.

 “When soldiers set fire to our villagers, we saw a plume of smoke from a distance of about a mile away.
 We thought that a hut was set on fire, but when we heard the news, we ran to check on them.
 It turned out to be true.
 It’s cruel.
 They are not human beings,” Nway Oo said.